JoshuaWise/vapr-caching/README.md

 route.use((req) => { ... });
 ```

+There are three different configurations to choose from, list below.

 ### caching.never()

 Disables all caching, including any caching done by ETags (e.g., [`vapr-conditionals`](https://github.com/JoshuaWise/vapr-conditionals)).
 This should only be used to satisfy strict security requirements, as it can result in unnecessary bandwidth usage.
 If you need your content to always be up-to-date, it's probably better to use [`.private()`](#cachingprivateoptions) or [`.shared()`](#cachingsharedoptions) with a duration of `0`.